rohberg/volto-searchkit-block/README.md

 ## Getting started

-You have ElasticSearch up and running with Plone.
+You have ElasticSearch or OpenSearch up and running with Plone.
 See [`collective.elastic.plone`](https://github.com/collective/collective.elastic.plone) and [`collective.elastic.ingest`](https://github.com/collective/collective.elastic.ingest) how to set up.

-For searching in blocks content, install [`rohberg.elasticsearchblocks`](https://github.com/rohberg/rohberg.elasticsearchblocks) and enable its behavior on your content types.

 ## Configuration